 What is the best acne cleanser for people with Asian skin?

-People of Asian ethnicity (especially Japanese and Korean) are very sensitive to harsh cleansers.
+People of Asian ethnicity (especially Japanese and Korean) are susceptible to harsh cleansers.
 Most acne cleansers, especially the ones that produce a foam with large bubbles (i.e., “suds”), can irritate that damages the outer layer of the skin (stratum corneum - natural protective skin barrier) and ultimately cause more breakouts down the line.

 The best acne cleanser options for people with Asian skin produce a thin, creamy lather with barely visible bubbles.
 Alcohol-based cleansers and toners should also be avoided.
 While they can temporarily remove the “shine” from oily skin, the skin typically responds to this drying effect by producing even more oil to compensate, leading to clogged pores and more inflammatory acne.